-Involves inventing/developing exciting new prototypes to address real needs and opportunity that exist within our community/society.
+Inventing/developing exciting new prototypes to address real needs that exist within our community.
 Innovation is a key component going forward in most aspects of life and is the foundation of this course.

-• Pathway to tertiary courses in Engineering, Design, Technology and Product Development.
+•Pathway to tertiary/university courses in Engineering, Design, Technology and Product Development

 Identifying a product idea.